cmaion/polar/README.md

 * install [Homebrew package manager](http://brew.sh)
 * run `brew install ruby` to get the latest version of ruby

-To connect to the watch, macOS needs to be told not to attach it's default driver to the USB connection:
+To connect to older watches (< Polar Ignite), macOS needs to be told not to attach it's default driver to the USB connection:

 ``` sh
 $ sudo gem install hidapi